-Our world is shrinking and our awareness of what is happening around the world is increasing.
+Thanks to technology our world is shrinking and our awareness of what is happening around the world is increasing.
 It is very hard to shield our kids from the tragedies that happen, not only in our home town, but around the world.
-Helping our children process the News will help them not only be strong citizens but will establish a sense of emotional security.

 1—Know that children take in and think about more than they actually understand.
 Kids are great receivers of information but not so good at interpreting that information!
 When we talk about things that they see we help them gain perspective, we help them understand truth, and process how this truly affects them.
 We cannot afford to think that they don’t understand – they may not understand correctly, but they have some emotional and intellectual response to what they’ve seen.

 2—Keep exposure age appropriate.
 Children become more interested in the wider world the older they get so always keep exposure to the News and Current Events to be age appropriate and sensitive to each child’s temperament.
 That being said, kids don’t need to see or hear the news 24/7.
 Turn it on – learn what’s going on – and turn it off!
 If you keep watching and watching, or if the News Channel becomes background news to your ears, you won’t pick up cues or opportunities to talk to your kids about it.

 3—Discuss Media and how they operate.
 Are they credible?
 Is it the whole truth?
 Do they have a slant?
 Is there another side to the story?
 When children are young they believe everything – so you need to become more of an authority than the TV News Reporter, especially in the eyes of your little ones.
 As they grow older, they start to be able to think more critically about what they see and hear.

 4—Turn off the TV and pray.
 Some news is disturbing and heart wrenching.
 These tragedies involve other people – other people that God loves.
 Make it a habit of praying for the people involved – both the victims and the Responders and Carers.

 What do you know / understand about this issue?

 What happened?
 When?
 Where?
 Why?